-CONSENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM-
+CONSENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

 We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (Nos.
-333-18797, 333-18803, 333-110327, 333-133556 and 333-139553) of NCR Corporation of our report dated March 1, 2013, except with respect to our opinion on the consolidated financial statements insofar as it relates to the condensed consolidating guarantor information described in Note 17 as to which the date is March 26, 2013, relating to the financial statements, financial statement schedule and the effectiveness of internal control over financial reporting, which appears in this Form 8-K.
+333-18797, 333-18803, 333-139553 and 333-188167) of NCR Corporation of our report, dated March 1, 2013, except with respect to the presentation of the consolidating guarantor financial information discussed in Note 17, as to which the date is March 26, 2013, and to the change in accounting policy for defined benefit pension plans described in Notes 1 and 8, as to which the date is December 3, 2013, relating to the financial statements, financial statement schedule, and the effectiveness of internal control over financial reporting, which appears in this Form 8-K.

-/s/ PricewaterhouseCoopers LLP Atlanta, Georgia March 26, 2013
+/s/ PricewaterhouseCoopers LLP

+Atlanta, Georgia

+December 3, 2013